Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 - `[SE/AE] LIGHT`: [Dragon's Eye Minimap](https://www.nexusmods.com/skyrimspecialedition/mods/135489)
 	- Tween and Stats menus open and then immediately close ***sometimes*** when any player attempts to open them while in co-op.
 Looking into the issue, which is probably on my end.
 - `[SE/AE] HEAVY`: [Persistent Favorites](https://www.nexusmods.com/skyrimspecialedition/mods/118174)
    - Reproducible crash when opening the Favorites Menu a second time with a companion player.
-Possibly a conflict when ALYSLC adds an item to P1 to favorite it for a companion player that is opening the Favorites Menu.
+Possibly a conflict when ALYSLC adds an item to player 1 to favorite it for a companion player that is opening the Favorites Menu.
 Only solution for now is to remove the mod while playing co-op.
 - `[SE/AE] LIGHT`: [SmoothCam](https://www.nexusmods.com/skyrimspecialedition/mods/41252)
    - Having the mod active while using the co-op camera can lead to sporadic raycasting crashes.
-For now, until a solution is bound, uninstall/disable SmoothCam with a hotkey if using the co-op camera while playing co-op.
+For now, until a solution is found, uninstall/disable SmoothCam with a hotkey if using the co-op camera while playing co-op.
 - `[AE] (Maybe) HEAVY`: [True Directional Movement - Modernized Third Person Gameplay](https://www.nexusmods.com/skyrimspecialedition/mods/51614)
    - ***Might*** interfere with ALYSLC's system for player movement ONLY on AE.
 If player 1 is sliding around and not moving in the direction of the left stick, please uninstall TDM temporarily before playing co-op, at least until I find the issue on my end.
 - `[SE/AE] HEAVY`: [UltimateCombat](https://www.nexusmods.com/skyrimspecialedition/mods/17196)
-   - Essential hook for preventing certain animations from playing on player 1 and companion players is not functioning while Ultimate Combat is enabled.
+   - An essential hook for preventing certain animations from playing on player 1 and companion players is not functioning while Ultimate Combat is enabled.
 Seems to be an issue involving Ultimate Combat's propagation of the original hooked function, as ALYSLC's hook never runs.
 Manifests as downed players immediately getting up and running in place instead of staying down.
 Likely other animation-event related issues as well, but haven't thoroughly tested yet.
 Disable Ultimate Combat if using ALYSLC's revive system until I find a workaround.

 ## [Developer's Note]
 I started developing this mod in January of 2021 without ever coding a personal project in C++ and without much programming knowledge at all.
-The mission: craft a ***fun*** multiplayer experience with as few concessions as possible, allowing each player to feel as if they were player 1 and not just a controllable NPC (even though under the hood, that is essentially what companion players 2-4 are).
+The mission: craft a fun multiplayer experience with as few concessions as possible, allowing each player to feel as if they were player 1 and not just a controllable NPC (even though under the hood, that is essentially what companion players 2-4 are).

-Over the intervening time period, I've probably clocked in close to 10k hours and ***have decided to take a break from active development, primarily due to health concerns***.
+Over the intervening time period, I've probably clocked in close to 9k hours and ***have decided to take a break from active development, primarily due to health concerns***.
 So for the time being, I hope that the ample amount of documentation spread throughout the codebase will provide you with my reasoning for certain design decisions and paint a clearer picture of what I was trying to achieve.
 There are clearly a lot of workarounds, hacky solutions, feature creep, and bugs, but that's to be expected when implementing local multiplayer in a singleplayer game, especially with my complete lack of reverse-engineering knowledge and very limited programming knowledge in general.
 I hope to someday come back and improve upon the code through a large scale refactor, but in the meantime, feel free to contribute and ask questions.
 I'll try to answer as many of them as I can.
 And please let me know if I've made any obvious oversights; I've re-implemented the core features of this mod in more ways than I can remember since early 2021, so there's bound to be some remnants of early, unpolished code that require removal.

 And with that being said, I hope you enjoy the mod because what's better than experiencing the boundless magic of modded Skyrim?
 ***Experiencing Skyrim with friends and family — with adventurers like you!***